 Dr. Kunz was one of the first physicians in the nation to recognize the importance of computerized medical information systems and specifically the security and economic implications of linking clinical and financial data.
 Perisseia Physicians, LLC, formed in 1998 as a management and physicians’ group model, was a pioneering attempt to leverage this connection.
 More recently, Dr. Kunz has created DOCSTER.com, a secure, physicians-only, communications platform (think ultra-secure “Facebook” for doctors, by doctors, with membership by invitation from member doctors only).
 The goal of this project is to create a “safe-haven” for doctors (and eventually, patients) who are concerned about rapidly expanding medical system regulations and with government and insurance company intrusion into the privacy of the doctor-patient relationship.
 Dr. Kunz networks, writes, and speaks widely on this topic.
 He’ll bend your ear on the topic if you give him the chance!

 Dr. Kunz’s main activities outside the practice of medicine are loving his wife and four (grown and mostly grown) children, soaking up as much wisdom as he can from his pastor, church fellows, and personal study, becoming a total bicycle fanatic (with swimming and gym-rat activities thrown in), writing, and making a little music with guitar and voice.

-Dr. Kunz has been practicing medicine for over thirty years.
+Dr. David W. Kunz has been practicing medicine for over thirty years.